garylirocks/quickrefs/datadog.markdown

   - Retains a subset of spans for every environment, service, operation, and resource for different latency distributions
   - A combination of diversity sampling and 1% flat sampling
     - Diversity-sampled spans are **biased** towards errors and high latency traces, you can choose to exclude them by adding `-retained_by:diversity_sampling` to a search query
-    - For the reasons explained above, spans indexed by the intelligent retention filter are **excluded** from alert monitors that use APM trace analytics.
+    - For the reasons explained above, spans indexed by the intelligent retention filter are **excluded** from alert monitors that use APM Trace Analytics.
   - **Not** counted towards the usage of indexed spans, do not impact your bill
 - **Default retention filters**:
   - Synthetics Default: `@_dd.origin:(synthetics OR synthetics-browser)`